 Our self guided Montenegro walking holidays include two distinct regions – the coastal area (South Montenegro) with some of Europe’s most breathtaking scenery, where the Black Mountains meet the shores of the Adriatic Sea, and the northern region with its magnificent peaks, lakes and national parks.

-Our North Montenegro walking itinerary covers the mountain regions of this truly breathtaking country and includes hiking in two of the most beautiful untouched natural environments in Europe, the serene natural beauty of Biogradska Gora, a UNESCO Biosphere reserve and one of the last three primeval rainforests in Europe and Durmitor National Park a UNESCO World Heritage site.
+The Summits and Lakes of North Montenegro walking holiday features two of the most beautiful untouched natural environments in Europe, including the exquisite natural wonder of Biogradska Gora, a UNESCO Biosphere reserve, one of the last three primeval rainforests in Europe, and Durmitor National Park, a UNESCO World Heritage site.

-The Summits and Lakes of North Montenegro Walking Holiday features two of the most beautiful untouched natural environments in Europe, including the exquisite natural wonder of Biogradska Gora, a UNESCO Biosphere reserve, one of the last three primeval rainforests in Europe and Durmitor National Park, a UNESCO World Heritage site.
+This is a short version of our Summits and Lakes of North Montenegro walking holiday which features two of the most beautiful untouched natural environments in Europe, including the exquisite natural wonder of Biogradska Gora, one of the last three primeval rainforests in Europe, and Durmitor National Park.

 The Pearl of the Mediterranean, unique in many ways, is situated in the south of the Adriatic, in South-eastern Europe.
 Nowhere else can you find so much natural wealth, beauty, mild beaches, clear lakes, fast rivers, and gorgeous mountains in such a compact area as in Montenegro.
 In the morning you can wake up along the beautiful Adriatic coast, have lunch on the banks of Skadar Lake, and enjoy an evening walk in the Montenegrin mountains.
 Montenegro cannot leave you indifferent.